MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-ad-security.md

 ### Advanced Azure AD identity management

-The current article discusses Azure AD identity and access control.
 Other advanced Azure AD features can provide additional layers of control for the most sensitive AWS accounts.
 Azure AD Premium P2 licenses include these advanced features:

 - **Privileged Identity Management (PIM)** to provide advanced controls for all delegated roles within Azure and Microsoft 365.
 For example, instead of an administrator always using the Global Admin role, they have permission to activate the role on demand.
 This permission deactivates after a set time limit like one hour.
 PIM logs all activations, and has additional controls that can further restrict the activation capabilities.
 PIM further protects your identity architecture by ensuring additional layers of governance and protection before administrators can make changes.